 Apart from these, some next-generation technologies like Gallium Nitride (GaN) and Graphite have begun ruling the market as they facilitate unbelievably fast charging times.
 If you’re still lingering around with outdated chargers, then you’ll have to invest a significant amount of time in charging your power bank.

 So you need to figure out the exact charging technology your portable charger uses to charge itself.
 You can refer to the user manual for more details.
+Please be aware of the fact that not all power banks come with advanced charging technologies.
+Therefore, the speed of charging can depend heavily on the specific model and its features.

 Type Of Cord Used